 As an employee of Florida State University or the state of Florida, am I eligible for the FSU Employee Tuition Waiver or State of Florida Employee Educational Assistance Program (Tuition Waiver)?

 No, unfortunately, the courses offered through the College of Law are not eligible for the tuition waiver program.
 However, the College of Law offers a one-time, non-renewable scholarship for a maximum of 6 credits to full-time, salaried employees of Florida State University, the State of Florida, or a Florida public institution of higher education.

 How many credit hours are there for the online Juris Master degree program?

 The online Juris Master degree requires 30 credit hours, in which nine credit hours are for required core courses.

 How long does it take to earn the online Juris Master degree?

-You can normally complete the online Juris Master degree within 5 semesters, however, there is no set time frame for completion.
-Part-time online students take no more than 8 credits per semester.
-The typical part-time online student takes 4-6 credits per semester.
+You can normally complete the online Juris Master degree within 5 semesters.
+However, there is no set time frame for completion.
+The typical online Juris Master student takes 6 credits per semester.

 What is the typical course load?

-Students in the online Juris Master program study on a part-time basis and normally register for 6 credits each semester.
+Students in the online Juris Master program normally register for 6 credits each semester.
 Each online class is typically 2 credits.